fylgja/site/src/guides/default.md

 Giving you the freedom on how to use Fylgja in project.

 By default we advice the [Dart Sass](https://sass-lang.com/dart-sass) setup.
-But feel free to use the CSS alternative instead.
+But feel free to use the PostCSS import alternative instead.
+Which is almost the same as the SCSS version, in use.

 This guide will focus on the Sass setup.
 And will show you a sample setup in a blank environment.